 Every subscriber that the National Verifier determined eligible will need to complete USAC’s ACP recertification process.
 These subscribers will first go through an initial automated database check that will check the subscriber’s eligibility.
 ACP subscribers who participate in the Lifeline Program and passed Lifeline recertification can rely on their Lifeline recertification.

 Note: If a subscriber was determined eligible through an FCC-approved alternative verification process (AVP), the service provider is responsible for recertifying their subscribers by the end of each calendar year.

 Subscribers whose eligibility cannot be verified via the USAC-conducted initial automated check will be required to complete the ACP Recertification Form (English or Spanish) and may be required to provide proof of eligibility.
 USAC will conduct outreach to these subscribers to inform them of the recertification requirement.
 Service providers can also contact their subscribers about the need to recertify timely.

-For calendar year 2022, USAC will begin the recertification process in August 2022.
 Service providers will be able to see which subscribers are currently undergoing USAC-conducted recertification via the Recertification Subscriber Status Report in NLAD.

 The chart below provides a high-level overview of the recertification process:

 Every subscriber in the National Verifier recertification process will first go through an initial automated database check.
 Subscribers will only be checked for eligibility.